gitops-tools/tekton-ci/README.md

 This is a very early, pre-Alpha release of this code.

-It can take a CI definition, similar to the GitLab CI definition, and execute the steps / tasks as a [TektonCD](https://github.com/tektoncd/pipeline) definition.
+It can take a CI definition, similar to the GitLab CI definition, and execute the steps / tasks as a [TektonCD](https://github.com/tektoncd/pipeline) PipelineRun.

 It has two different bits: